 Catherine is an Officer in the Order of Australia and was awarded the Australian Public Service Medal, The Centenary Medal and has an Honorary Doctorate in Business from UNSW.

-Chair of Harris Farm Markets Pty Ltd; Director of The Australian Ballet; Cox's River Rest Pty Ltd; Director of The Australian School of Business of UNSW.
+Chair of Harris Farm Markets Pty Ltd; Director of The Australian Ballet; Cox's River Rest Pty Ltd; Director of The UNSW School of Business.

-Chair of the Nominations and Remuneration Committee and a Member of the Audit Committee.
+Chair of the Nominations and Remuneration Committee.